eladmoshe/storm-example/README.md

 This application is a basic reference implementation of client side JavaScript Single Page Application, using the JavaScript frameworks Backbone.js, Backbone.Marionette, Twitter Bootstrap and Jade.
 It represents a stripped down version of Storm's implementation.
 Obviously there is more than one way to implement an application, so you may not agree with all design decisions.
+It is not meant to represent the best way to implement such application.
+Rather, it represents the solution that was chosen for Storm.

 ### Improving the Application